Watford and Rickmansworth Railway: Rickmansworth branch

 Notwithstanding the introduction of electric services, the Rickmansworth branch suffered in the face of the more direct services to London provided by the Metropolitan.
 Traffic was also eroded by the increased bus competition and private car ownership.
-Passenger services ceased in 1952 and most of the branch closed entirely in 1960 although track remained in place for a number of years afterwards.
-Rickmansworth (Church Street) railway station and the tracks leading to it continued to be used for goods services until 1967 when it was completely closed and the line cut back to one of the intermediate freight sidings.
-It served a papermill near Croxley Green between circa 1940 and circa 1984, as OS maps of the time show.
+Passenger services ceased in 1952.
+The Church Street station continued to be used for goods services until 1967 when it was completely closed and the line cut back to serve a papermill near Croxley Green until 20 January 1983, British Rail having retained a contract to carry oil fuel supplies.
 Today the track has been removed and the platforms and station buildings have been demolished.
 A considerable length of the trackbed is now used as the Ebury Way Cycle Path.

 Croxley Green branch

 Although identified in the Beeching Report for closure, consent was refused and a peak service was run for many years along the Croxley Green branch.
 In the 1980s, attempts were made to revive the fortunes of the Croxley Green branch: a special football station, Watford Stadium Halt, was built in 1982 for the use of football supporters visiting Watford FC, although it was only used when Watford were playing at home.
 In 1988, a twice-hourly daytime service was introduced to further revitalise the line, but this was abandoned in May 1993 and services were reduced to one 6.00am return working from Watford Junction on weekdays — a parliamentary train, run specially to avoid the costly process of officially closing the line.
 The facilities at the two principal stations along the route, Croxley Green and Watford West were significantly downgraded in the late 1980s and early 1990s.The covered platform at Croxley Green was removed in 1989 and replaced with a temporary scaffolding platform with no protection from the elements.
 Watford West's booking office was demolished leaving an open concrete concourse and gate.
 At both stations the covered staircases were demolished and replaced with open stairways.

 In March 1996, services to Croxley Green ceased when the construction of the new dual-carriageway Ascot Road severed the route between Watford West and Croxley Green.
 As the line was mothballed rather than formally closed the stations, along with the track, street-level signage and the remaining station facilities, were abandoned rather than demolished, and, apart from the scaffolding platform at Croxley Green, remained in situ for many years.
 The branch was not formally closed until 2003.